SubhashChamara/tesla.com-clone-project/README.md

 ## Project Overview

 In this project, I aimed to create a comprehensive clone of the Tesla.com website using pure HTML5 and CSS3.
-By focusing on these technologies, I challenged myself to understand the core concepts of web development and create a visually appealing and responsive user interface.
+By focusing on these technologies, I challenged myself to understand the core concepts of web development and create a visually appealing user interface.

 ## Features